Filmora

 1. DaVinci Resolve

 DaVinci Resolve, a tool being used as an alternative to Adobe Premiere Pro for Linux, provides features like color correction, editing, motion graphics, and audio post-production.
+For users who rely heavily on Premiere Pro's Lumetri Color panel, DaVinci Resolve offers an industry-leading color correction and grading suite on Linux.

 It is easy to learn and use, yet a handy tool for professionals.
 Using DaVinci Resolve, you can build your multi-user post-production studio.